fedecan-ca/fedecan.ca/README.md

 ### **Deployment:**

 The site is deployed to GitHub Pages.

-The deployment process is automated using GitHub Actions.
-Before pushing changes, you can build the site locally and preview it to check for issues that didn't appear in the local development server.
+Before pushing changes, check for build issues locally as some issues will not appear in the local development server.
+If you don't see any errors, you can make a PR to the main branch.

 ```bash
 npm run docs:build
 npm run docs:preview
 ```

+We have a GitHub Action that checks for build issues before PRs can be merged to the main branch.

 ## Content